 Model by SPARK 1/43

 1965 Lotus 33 Climax (1965 WORLD CHAMPION & 1965 CONSTRUCTORS CHAMPION, 1965): The Lotus 33 was an improvement on the 25 chassis.
-The suspension was also modifies to accept wider tires introduced in the 1965 F1 season.
+The suspension was also modified to accept wider tires introduced in the 1965 F1 season.
 The 1.5L Climax V8 was tuned to produce an additional 20 bhp, to bring the total to 220 bhp.
 Jim Clark won six races during the '65 season, setting fastest lap in all of them and starting from the pole position in five.
 He won the World Drivers Championship and Lotus the Constructors Championship.

 Model by RBA 1/43

-1965 Lotus 33 Climax: (1965 WORLD CHAMPION & 1965 CONSTRUCTORS CHAMPION) 1961 Bedford SB Team Lotus Transporter: This was the first purpose built transporter that Lotus owned and it was used to transport F1 cars from 1961-1967.
+1965 Lotus 33 Climax (German GP, 1965 - WINNER): (1965 WORLD CHAMPION & 1965 CONSTRUCTORS CHAMPION) 1961 Bedford SB Team Lotus Transporter: This was the first purpose built transporter that Lotus owned and it was used to transport F1 cars from 1961-1967.
 Its first use was for the Monaco GP in 1961.
 Built on a Bedford SB bus chassis, with a 28' foot box body built by Arterial Motor Bodies in England.
 Bedford offered several gas and diesel motor options with the SB, driven through a four-speed gearbox and two-speed rear axle.
 It is reported to have had a top speed of 65 mph, so it would have been a larger displacement engine.
 It could carry three cars, and had accommodations for four crew members, plus a work bench and spares storage.
 In 1963, it was crashed into the BRM transporter while exiting Silverstone.
 After, the front end was altered to incorporate double headlights instead of its original single headlight configuration.

 Model by SPARK 1/43